Short-beaked echidna: Reproduction

+Homosexual behaviours between males have been observed in captivity; this has sometimes led to cloacal injuries being observed following the interactions.

 Conservation status

 The short-beaked echidna is common throughout most of temperate Australia and lowland New Guinea, and is not listed as endangered.
-In Australia, it remains widespread across a wide range of conditions, including urban outskirts, coastal forests and dry inland areas, and is especially widespread in Tasmania and on Kangaroo Island.
+In Australia, it remains widespread across a wide range of habitats, including urban outskirts, coastal forests and dry inland areas, and is especially widespread in Tasmania and on Kangaroo Island.

-The most common threats to the animal in Australia are motor vehicles and habitat destruction, which have led to localized extinctions.
-In Australia, the number of short-beaked echidnas has been less affected by land clearance than have some other species, since they do not require a specialized habitat beyond a good supply of ants and termites.
+The most common threats to the animal in Australia are motor vehicles and habitat destruction, which have led to localised extinctions.
+In Australia, the number of short-beaked echidnas has been less affected by land clearance than have some other species, since they do not require a specialised habitat beyond a good supply of ants and termites.
 As a result, they can survive in cleared land if the cut-down wood is left in the area, as the logs can be used as shelters and sources of insects.
 However, areas where the land has been completely cleared for single crops that can be mechanically harvested, such as wheat fields, have seen extinctions.
 Over a decade-long period, around one-third of echidna deaths reported to wildlife authorities in Victoria were due to motor vehicles, and the majority of wounded animals handed in were traffic accident victims.
 Studies have shown they often choose to traverse drainage culverts under roads, so this is seen as a viable means of reducing deaths on busy roads in rural areas or national parks where the animals are more common.

-Despite their spines, they are preyed on by birds of prey, the Tasmanian devil, dingoes, snakes, lizards, goannas, cats, and foxes, although almost all victims are young.
+Despite their spines, they are preyed on by birds of prey, the Tasmanian devil, dingoes, snakes, lizards, goannas, cats, and red foxes, although almost all victims are young.
 Goannas are known for their digging abilities and strong sense of smell, and are believed to have been the main predators of the echidna before the introduction of eutherian mammals.
 Dingoes are known to kill echidnas by rolling them over onto their backs and attacking their underbellies.
 A tracking study of a small number of echidnas on Kangaroo Island concluded that goannas and cats were the main predators, although foxes—absent in Kangaroo Island—would be expected to be a major threat.